-Chroneme reads how your health changes over time.
+Chroneme interprets the trajectory before there is a reason to look.
 Every signal, from every provider, across years.
-And when something is developing, it knows.
-Before the doctor.
-Before the diagnosis.
-Before the emergency.
 No black box, by design.
 Intelligence clinicians can question, understand, and trust.

-Zohaib Akhtar is the CEO and founder of Chroneme.
-His background spans medicine, public health, biomedical design, business, and AI systems.
-Trained at Johns Hopkins Medicine, Bloomberg School of Public Health, Cleveland Clinic, Northwestern Kellogg, and Aarhus University.
+Zohaib Akhtar is the founder of Chroneme.
+His cross-disciplinary background spans medicine, public health, biomedical design, business, and AI systems.
 Also founder of OpenCura.
+13 patent families filed.

 Chenyu Li, Co-Founder.
 Adam Wolfe, Co-Founder.